cloud8421/claudio-ortolina.org/content/about.md

 I'm Claudio Ortolina and this is my website, an old-fashioned blog where I post about all sorts of topics.

-I currently work as a software engineer at PSPDFKit GmbH.
+I currently work as CTO at PSPDFKit GmbH.

 If you run out of TV series to binge, you can watch any of my [talks]({{< ref "/talks" >}} "Talks").